 I, Staci Roberts state as follows: I am, and was at all times hereinafter mentioned, a resident of the State of California, over the age of eighteen years, and a Deputy City Clerk of the City of Los Angeles, California.
-Ordinance No. 186108 - a copy of which is hereto attached, was finally adopted by the Los Angeles City Council on04/30/2019, and under the direction of said City Council and the City Clerk, pursuant to Section 251 of the Charter of the City of Los Angeles and Ordinance No. 172959, I conspicuously posted a true copy of said ordinance at each of the three public places located in the City of Los Angeles, California, as follows: 1) one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall; 2) one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall East; 3) one copy on the bulletin board located at the Temple Street entrance to the Los Angeles County Hall of Records beginning on I declare under penalty of perjury that the foregoing is true and correct.
-Deputy Clerk Date: 05/09/2019 Ordinance Effective Date: JUN 2 8 2019 Council File No.: 07-0287,08-0229
+Ordinance No. 186104 - a copy of which is hereto attached, was finally adopted by the Los Angeles City Council on04/30/2019, and under the direction of said City Council and the City Clerk, pursuant to Section 251 of the Charter of the City of Los Angeles and Ordinance No. 172959, I conspicuously posted a true copy of said ordinance at each of the three public places located in the City of Los Angeles, California, as follows: 1) one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall; 2) one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall East; 3) one copy on the bulletin board located at the Temple Street entrance to the Los Angeles County Hall of Records beginning on 05/10/2019 and will be continuously posted for ten or more days.
+I declare under penalty of perjury that the foregoing is true and correct.
+Deputy Clerk Date: 05/09/2019 Ordinance Effective Date: 8 2019 Council File No.: 07-0287.08-0229